telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-subnets-and-broadcast-domains-in-proxmox.md

 nmap -sn 10.0.1.0/24
 ```

-which should produce similar output:
+which should produce something similar to the following output:

 ```
 Starting Nmap 7.80 ( https://nmap.org ) at 2023-06-21 19:07 UTC